 The Hopewell were a people of ancient America who lived around the Ohio River Valley and down the Mississippi from about 300 BC to 550 AD.
 They were probably not a nation as we think of it, but rather a series of city states all sharing a similar culture.
 They traded far across the continent from the Rocky Mountains to the Atlantic and from Canada to the Gulf of Mexico.
-They built cities including burial mounds filled with pottery and weapons and jewelry.
+And they built cities including burial mounds filled with pottery and weapons and jewelry.

 Their art was focused on nature with depictions of plants and animals.
 They made every day objects like pipes and dishes into works of art.
 They used pottery, wood carving, and metal working to make their dishes and objects.